Published author with 32 novels and novellas which have sold on five continents. Trivia buff with highest regard for actors from Golden Era.

 George "Gabby" Hayes

-Andy Devine was born on October 7, 1905 and died on February 18, 1977.
-He had a childhood injury to his vocal chords which gave him that raspy voice that became his trademark.
+Andy Devine was born on October 7, 1905, and died on February 18, 1977.
+He had a childhood injury to his vocal cords which gave him that raspy voice that became his trademark.
 Andy was in over 400 films and was Roy Rogers' sidekick as Cookie.

-He became even more famous as sidekick on television to Guy Madison as Jingles.
-He went from B movies to A movies and appeared with the likes of John Wayne and Jimmy Stewart who both attended his funeral.
+He became even more famous as Jingles, the sidekick to Guy Madison on television.
+He went from B movies to A movies and appeared with the likes of John Wayne and Jimmy Stewart, who both attended his funeral.